Skip to main content

 To get started with using the Shelly Plus Add-on and the settings inside of its embedded web interface, you will need to, after you have properly installed the device and connected it to your Plus device, add it through the web interface of your Plus device.
 Under the Add-on setting, you can add your Add-on so you can control it.
 For more information about the device itself, you can see the Add-on device page and the installation guides linked at the end of it.

-Adding Peripherals
+Adding peripherals

 The list of peripherals includes: